PAY THE ARTISTS!

 The Pay the Artists!
 (PTA) Initiative is part of a larger effort to create a sustainable ecosystem for nonfiction filmmakers, who often lose money bringing their work into the world.
 Festivals increasingly act as a de facto substitute for movie houses, and crowdfunding and foundation grants are often not enough to support getting one’s film out there.
 The True/False PTA program exists as a partial remedy to this problem.

 Since 2014, PTA donors have enabled T/F to award an honorarium to each visiting filmmaking team, in addition to covering all travel, lodging, and meal expenses.
-When the program began, we set the lofty goal of eventually providing $1,000 per filmmaking team.
-After six years, we reached that $1,000 goal for the 34 filmmaking teams that attended T/F 2020.
-We will continue to sustain and grow this program in the future.
+When the program began, we made it a priority to grow this program year after year, and having reached our initial goals, we continue to sustain this fund and offer this meaningful perk.

 The PTA is a tangible way to invest in filmmakers doing great films over the long haul.
 With it, T/F is seeding a movement of supportive institutions who invest in nonfiction filmmaking futures.
 We hope that, for more new filmmakers, nonfiction is not merely a launching pad to commercial or fiction work but a viable career path.